totaljs/jComponent/readme.md

 // +v11.0.0 status can be 999 and this is unspecific network error.
 // +v11.2.0 supports environments e.g. AJAX('GET [adminurl]') replaces '[adminurl]' for ENV('adminurl') --> in url and headers

+// +v14.3.1 supports REPEAT mode for important requests
+// If the request ends with unexpected network error then the jComponent re-execute AJAX request again
+// AJAX('GET /api/ REPEAT', ...);

 MAIN.evaluate(path, expression, [path_is_value]);
 MAIN.evaluate('model.age', 'value > 20 && value < 30'); // Example